isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/automated-setup.md

 ## [Create Fabric Data Agent and query from Azure AI Foundry Agent](./docs/5-CreateAISkill.md)

-Optional Manual Setup step, expected to automated in future
+Optional Manual Setup step - expected to be automated in future

 This step guides you through creating a **Fabric Data Agent** that utilizes the Lakehouse Tables from the solution.
 The agent enables **natural language queries using text-to-SQL**, allowing users to interact with data conversationally.
 Also find instructions for querying the Fabric Data Agent from an **Azure AI Foundry Agent**.